 - AFS practices an emergent curricula framework.
 The teacher observes, documents, discuss/reflects, and negotiates learning with the children.
-The teacher will map play events and develop learning invitations based on this data. - o Educational materials and resources (e.g., books, tools, nets, magnifying glasses, or a tablet) will be used to further the children's interest in a topic. - Children will participate in agriculture, science, literacy, creative-critical thinking, technology, engineering, math, social-emotional, cultural, physical, artistic, and life skills activities through the forest school experience. - Academic curricula may be offered as children display signs of developmental readiness and interest.
-Here are some of the pre-established curricula that may be included, but are not limited to: - Forestry: Forest School Adventure; Project Wet; Project Wild - Literacy: Words Their Way; Jumping into Literacy - Math: Making Math Real; Jumping into Math - Social-Emotional Learning: The Kindness Curriculum - Personal Safety: Keeping Kids Safe
+The teacher will map play events and develop learning invitations based on this data. - Educational materials and resources (e.g., books, tools, nets, magnifying glasses, or a tablet) will be used to further the children's interest in a topic. - o Children will participate in agriculture, science, literacy, creative-critical thinking, technology, engineering, math, social-emotional, cultural, physical, artistic, and life skills activities through the forest school experience. - Academic curricula may be offered as children display signs of developmental readiness and interest.
+Some pre-established curricula may include, but not limited to: - Literacy: Words Their Way; Jumping into Literacy - Math: Making Math Real; Jumping into Math - Social-Emotional Learning: The Kindness Curriculum - Personal Safety: Keeping Kids Safe